-Looking for how to recover after a half marathon?
+Looking for tips for recovering from a half marathon?
 Whether it’s your first 13.1 or your 10th, these science-backed tips from running coaches for recovering from a half marathon will have you back in tip top shape in no time.

 Personally, half marathons are one of my favorite distances.
 I feel they are very much overshadowed by full marathons (and now ultradistance events), but a 13.1 can be the perfect combination of thrilling, challenging, and fun!